 The whole thing was backed by the Arts Council of England and happened in October-December 2013.

-If you couldn’t make it down to one of the venues, you could watch online as each event happens and even send in your own suggestions for the writers to improvise around.
+If you couldn’t make it down to one of the venues, you could watch online as each event happened and even send in your own suggestions for the writers to improvise around.